ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-route-google.md

 `(ProgramDataDirectory)/Actian/FileFolderListener/conf/routes-prototype.xml`

 :::note
-Multiple routes (i.e., for AWS,Azure, GCP and Local) can be added into a single `routes-prototype.xml`.
+Multiple routes (i.e., AWS, Azure, GCP, and Local) can be added into a single `routes-prototype.xml`.
 :::

 Example: